evengul/TDAT3025_Project/README.md

 It is also possible to run personal images with the function `run_personal()` to try and misclassify these.

 Note: The code has been run on a NVIDIA GPU and will be quite slow an a CPU.

+Note 2: Method 1.1 referenced in the paper can be found in branch "Method 1.1".